Shin Young-kyun

 Shin Young-kyun (born November 6, 1928) is a South Korean actor, film producer, and politician.

 Biography

-Shin Young-kyun was born in Pyongsan, Korea, Empire of Japan (now Hwanghae Province, North Korea) in 1928.
+Shin Young-kyun was born in Heizan, Kōkai Province, Korea, Empire of Japan (now Hwanghae Province, North Korea) in 1928.
 When he was 10 years old, Shin went to Seoul.
-While studying dentistry at Seoul National University, he participated in a drama club where he got to know Park Am, Gil Yok-yun, and Lee Nak-hoon, who later became actors and composer.
+While studying dentistry at Seoul National University, he participated in a drama club where he got to know Park Am, Gil Yok-yun, and Lee Nak-hoon, who later became actors.
+Singer and songwriter Ejae is his maternal-granddaughter.